 Falling under this part will be contributions on matters providing general information to the community.
 These may include, as examples: a book review, a calendar of forthcoming events, letters to the Editor and the corresponding reply if pertinent, and any Obituaries.

-4 The IHR on the IHO website
+4 The IHR online